Chapter 11 Haig 121224

 front of the eastern perimeter.
 (Burning phosphorous gives off white

 billowing clouds, which can easily be spotted from the air.)
-While
+While still

-of the command bunker.
-"Captain Buck, I need you to drop napalm on top
+the command bunker.
+"Captain Buck, I need you to drop napalm on top of

-RTO broke squelch a couple times and voiced the radio call sign for
+broke squelch a couple times and voiced the radio call sign for

 Hollingsworth over the airways.
 Haig motioned for his RTO to hand him